boogie-org/symbooglix/README.md

 $ git submodule update
 ```

+## Monodevelop or Visual Studio

+You can load the ``symbooglix/symbooglix.sln`` file into Visual Studio or Monodevelop and build from there.

+We depend on several NuGet packages.
+Hopefully NuGet will automatically "restore" the packages we depend
+on but if not you may need to "restore them manually" before building.

+## Linux/OSX command line

-We also depend on several NuGet packages.
+We depend on several NuGet packages.
 To get these run

 ```
 $ cd src